cdapio/cdap/docs/courses/source/modules/m09_creating_streams.rst

 - The two methods for creating Streams
 - Naming conventions for Streams

-You should be able to find:
+You should now be able to find:

 - The display of Streams in the Dashboard
 - The display of any particular Stream in the Dashboard